varnish/Varnish-Book/varnish_book.rst

 2. Make the script executable.
 4. Issue ``varnishlog -g request -i VCL_call,VCL_return`` in one terminal.
-3. Test that the script works outside Varnish by typping ``http http://localhost:8080/cgi-bin/test.cgi`` in another terminal.
+3. Test that the script works outside Varnish by typing ``http http://localhost:8080/cgi-bin/test.cgi`` in another terminal.
-4. Send a single request, this time via Varnish, to cache the reponse from the CGI script.
+4. Send a single request, this time via Varnish, to cache the response from the CGI script.
 This should take 15 seconds.
 6. Send three requests: one before the TTL (15 seconds) elapses, another after 15 seconds and before 30 seconds, and a last one after 30 seconds.
 7. Repeat until you understand the output of ``varnishlog``.
 8. Play with the values of ``max-age`` and ``stale-while-revalidate`` in the CGI script, and the ``beresp.grace`` value in the VCL code.